Let's start caring for your emotions!

 Instead, thank that part of your subconscious that’s trying to help you.

-Secondly, try to start making different choices when you catch yourself in the moment of emotional eating.
+Thirdly, try to start making different choices when you catch yourself in the moment of emotional eating.

 Instead of eating another bite from that tub of ice cream, consider doing something else.